Welcome Graduate Preceptors

 Your role in providing clinical supervision to the student could include the following:

-• Communicate with the student and student’s clinical evaluator about successes and concerns
+• Communicate successes/concerns with the student and evaluator

-• Complete and submit student evaluation at the completion of the rotation
+• Submit student evaluation at the end of the clinical rotation

-• Notify WSU of any concerns or problems by contacting the clinical evaluator or clinical track coordinator
+• Notify WSU-CON of any issues by contacting the clinical evaluator or clinical track coordinator

 Preceptor Qualifications